L170300601/OSS_2019_L170300601/README.md

 # hit-L170300601
-This is homework for studying Open Source Code.
+A homework for studying Open Source Code.
-Everyone says this is easy but I'm not..
+This is not easy for me..
 I'll do my best!